anjalicse/guides/src/pages/mathematics/the-monty-hall-problem/index.md

  * You will select one door and before opening that door, the host will open one of the other two doors which contains a goat.

-* The host will give you a second chance to think about your choice. -"'_To Swap_' to the other unopened door." or "'_To Stick_ 'to the same door".
+* The host will give you a second chance to think about your choice. -" '_To Swap_' to the other unopened door." or " '_To Stick_' to the same door".

 ### QUESTION :
 What you should choose - "_To Swap_" or "_To Stick_" to maximize your chances of winning the car?